 Caution is advised when using this drug in children.
 Serious lung problems have developed years later in people who received this medication as children.

 This medication is not recommended for use during pregnancy.
 It may harm an unborn baby.
 Therefore, it is important to prevent pregnancy while taking this medication.
-Consult your doctor for more details and to discuss using at least 2 reliable forms of birth control (e.g., condoms, birth control pills) while using this medication.
+Consult your doctor for more details and to discuss the use of reliable forms of birth control (e.g., condoms, birth control pills) while using this medication.
 If you become pregnant or think you may be pregnant, tell your doctor immediately.